Markitox/Benchmark-SpringBoot-vs-Micronaut/README.md

 ### After update framework versions

+- The biggest difference and what outstands from Micronaut is the number of requests.

-- This new bersion of microanut loads a little more classes than SpringBoot 2.3.0 but less than previous version
+- This new version of microanut loads a little more classes than SpringBoot 2.3.0 but less than previous version.

-- App startup still getting better for both framewoks but Micronaut almost hitting 1 second barrier
+- App startup still getting better for both framewoks but Micronaut almost hitting 1 second barrier.

-- Memory consumption Micronaut got better performance over all by keeping solid memory heap usage while SpringBoot went a little higher than previous version
+- Memory consumption Micronaut got better performance over all by keeping solid memory heap usage while SpringBoot went a little higher than previous version.

 ### Max heap memory: